Porting Applications using Recipes

 Dependencies

-Most C, C++ and mixed Rust softwares place build system tools (packages without the -dev suffix) together with development libraries (packages with -dev suffix) in their "Build Instructions".
+Most C, C++ and Rust softwares place build tools/runtime together with development libraries (packages with -dev suffix) in their "Build Instructions".

 Example: